 We are committed to developing the whole child.
 Our children have the opportunity to be creative, to be physically active and to be academically challenged.
-The children have ownership of the termly projects that they wish to study and the direction of their learning; they learn throughout each project and ultimately this learning is celebrated with the wider community - presented or performed to an authentic audience.
+The children have ownership of the termly projects that they wish to study and the direction of their learning; they learn subject-specific skills and knowledge throughout each project and ultimately this learning is celebrated with the wider community - presented or performed to an authentic audience.
 This gives the children genuine purpose and meaning to their learning.